marcglasberg/asyncredux.com/flutter/basics/actions-and-reducers.md

 # Actions and reducers

-As discussed, the `AppState` class that represents the state is _immutable_.
+The `AppState` class that holds the application state is _immutable_.

-This means you can't change the store state directly.
+This means you cannot change the state directly.
-Instead, you must create another state object with the desired changes, and then tell the store to use that new state.
+Instead, you create a new state object with the desired changes and tell the store to use it.

-Also, the store state is private, and you can't simply change it from anywhere in your code.
+The only way to do that is by **dispatching** an **action**.

-To change the store state, the only way is to "dispatch" an **action**.
+In Async Redux, every action is a class that extends `ReduxAction<AppState>`.

-In Async Redux all actions are classes that extend `ReduxAction<AppState>`.
+This class has an abstract `reduce()` method that you must override.

-This class has an abstract `reduce()` method, and all actions you create must override this method.
+The `reduce()` method is called the "reducer".

-The `reduce()` method is called the "reducer" of the action, and it runs when the action is dispatched.
+It runs when the action is dispatched.
-The reducer has access to the **current** store state, and must return a new state, which then becomes the **new** store state.
+It receives the **current** state and must return a **new** state, which will then become the new current state.

-This is an example of an action:
+Here is an example of an action:

 ```dart
 // Give your action a meaningful name, and extend ReduxAction<AppState>